Graphic representation of the SPARK logo. © GIZ/Mohammed Bakir

 Context

 When it comes to talks on climate, Africa is usually seen as a recipient of innovative solutions rather than a producer.
-This can deprive African countries of important opportunities to position themselves as key players in the field of climate adaptation.
+This can deprive the countries of important opportunities to position themselves as key players in the field of climate adaptation.

 Objective